The Challenges of Trace-Driven Wi-Fi Emulation: Related Work

 \section{Related Work}

 \paragraph{\textbf{\textit{Simulation}}} There are several network simulators.
-NS-2 \cite{ns2} and NS-3 \cite{ns3} are open source network simulators to reproduce internet systems.
-OMNET++ \cite{omnet++} is a simulation platform for building simulators for wireless, wired, queuing networks amongst others.
-OPNET \cite{opnet} is an open source network simulation tool which offers various topologies and configurations.
-NETSIM \cite{netsim} is a commercial network simulator which provides simulation for layer 1 and layer 2 capabilities of WLAN.
+NS-2 \cite{ns2} and NS-3 \cite{ns3} are open-source network simulators to reproduce Internet systems.
+OMNET++ \cite{omnet++} is a simulation platform for building simulators for wireless, wired, and queuing networks amongst others.
+OPNET \cite{opnet} is an open-source network simulation tool that offers various topologies and configurations.
+NETSIM \cite{netsim} is a commercial network simulator that provides simulation for layer 1 and layer 2 capabilities of Wireless Local Area Network (WLAN).
 QualNet \cite{Qualnet:2014} is a commercial network simulator for scalable network technologies.
-It offers a GUI to make things easier for users as there is no coding involved.
+It offers a Graphic User Interface (GUI) to make things easier for users as there is no coding involved.
 TraceReplay is an application layer simulator built in NS-3 for network traces \cite{7561126}.
 Despite the fact that there are a lot of simulators available, it is always very hard to get realistic settings.

-\paragraph{\textbf{\textit{Testbeds}}} Wireless Hybrid Network (WHYNET) \cite{Zhou:2006:WHT:1160987.1161016} is a hybrid testbed as it allows use of simulation, emulation and real hardware.
-It allows to integrate these on both individual and combined levels.
-There is limited remote access to WHYNET testbed infrastructure.
-ORBIT \cite{1424763} is a radio grid emulator which provides functionality of reproducing wireless experiments with large number of nodes.
-It allows to introduces fading and controlled interference.
-MONROE \cite{8406836} is an open access hardware-based measurement platform for doing experiments on mobile broadband.
+\paragraph{\textbf{\textit{Testbeds}}} Wireless Hybrid Network (WHYNET) \cite{Zhou:2006:WHT:1160987.1161016} is a hybrid testbed as it allows the use of simulation, emulation, and real hardware.
+It allows the integration of these on both individual and combined levels.
+There is limited remote access to the WHYNET testbed infrastructure.
+ORBIT \cite{1424763} is a radio grid emulator which provides the functionality of reproducing wireless experiments with a large number of nodes.
+It allows the introduction of fading and controlled interference.
+MONROE \cite{8406836} is an open-access hardware-based measurement platform for doing experiments on mobile broadband.
 The advantages of testbeds include running experiments over real wireless links and remote management.
-However, the testbeds come with a few drawbacks like no repeatability, no mobility (of nodes), small-level scaling and dependency on location.
+However, the testbeds come with a few drawbacks like no repeatability, no mobility (of nodes), small-level scaling, and dependency on location.